Hydrazine: Acid-base behavior

+Exposure to extremely strong bases or alkali metals generates deprotonated hydrazide salts, such as sodium hydrazide.
+Most explode on exposure to air or moisture.

 Redox reactions

 Ideally, the combustion of hydrazine in oxygen produces nitrogen and water:

 An excess of oxygen gives oxides of nitrogen, including nitrogen monoxide and nitrogen dioxide:

 The heat of combustion of hydrazine in oxygen (air) is 19.41 MJ/kg (8345 BTU/lb).

 Hydrazine is a convenient reductant because the by-products are typically nitrogen gas and water.
 This property makes it useful as an antioxidant, an oxygen scavenger, and a corrosion inhibitor in water boilers and heating systems.
-It is also used to reduce metal salts and oxides to the pure metals in electroless nickel plating and plutonium extraction from nuclear reactor waste.
+It also directly reduces salts of less active metals (e.g., bismuth, arsenic, copper, mercury, silver, lead, platinum, and palladium) to the element.
+That property has commercial application in electroless nickel plating and plutonium extraction from nuclear reactor waste.
 Some colour photographic processes also use a weak solution of hydrazine as a stabilising wash, as it scavenges dye coupler and unreacted silver halides.
 Hydrazine is the most common and effective reducing agent used to convert graphene oxide (GO) to reduced graphene oxide (rGO) via hydrothermal treatment.